-Summer tires vs all season is the question most people ask themselves in the spring.
+Summer tires vs all season are the question most people ask themselves in the spring.
 This is a very good question, especially if you live in a place with warm winter and relatively cold summers.
-To find the right answer you must know some info like: your car, personal preferences, driving conditions, your driving habits, etc. Also, you need to know what limitations and benefits have both these types of tires.
+To find the right answer you must know some info like your car, personal preferences, driving conditions, your driving habits, etc. Also, you need to know what limitations and benefits have both these types of tires.

 “I had to stop driving my car for a while… the tires got dizzy.”-Steven Wright